-During the previous year ended 31 March 2019, EARCL vide agreement dated 29 January 2019, has revised repayment schedule in respect of dues payable by the Holding Company.
-Accordingly, effect of aforesaid revised agreement has been given in the Financial Statements.
+During the year ended 31 March 2019, EARCL vide agreement dated 29 January 2019, revised repayment schedule in respect of dues payable by the Holding Company.
+Accordingly, effect of aforesaid revised agreement had been given in the Financial Statements.

-During the year ended 31 March 2020, the Holding Company has made payment to EARCL out of the proceeds from Sale of Brands (Refer Note 51).
+During the previous year ended 31 March 2020, the Holding Company made payment to EARCL out of the proceeds from Sale of Brands (Refer Note 51).